 - Maybe assigned to conduct the entire instruction of a lower-division course

 All instructional activities of graduate student Teaching Associates are to be supervised by a faculty member.
 A Teaching Associate with extensive teaching experience may be presumed to require less direct supervision.
-During the academic year, a Teaching Associate may not be assigned responsibility as the Instructor of Record.

 Academic Qualifications for Teaching Associates